lucafabbian/electron-iso-packager/REMASTER.md

 ```
 Xorg-7.7 openbox aterm nss gdk-pixbuf2 gtk3 libasound libcups
 ```
-If you want to add/remove something you need to remaster the iso, clone this repo and update the included files with the remastered version.
-This document will guide you in the process; it's divided into two parts: the first explains how to create a remaster tinycore with the desired packages (difficult), the second how to create your own `electron-iso-packager` with the iso you've prepared (easy).
+If you want to add/remove something you need to remaster the iso and call `electron-iso-packager` with the file you've created.

 ## Create custom iso file
 First install on your system [Virtualbox](https://www.virtualbox.org/) and download a fresh tinycore iso from the official mirror (the minimal version, called [core.iso](https://distro.ibiblio.org/tinycorelinux/10.x/x86/release/Core-current.iso), it's enough); you will also need a ftp server (such as [vsftpd](https://www.digitalocean.com/community/tutorials/how-to-set-up-vsftpd-for-a-user-s-directory-on-ubuntu-16-04)) running on your system with write permissions enabled: it's the simplest way to move files between your system and the virtual machine.